Cruise Ship Accident Attorneys

-Cruise lines have a responsibility to make their premises safe, without hazardous conditions that can cause serious injury to passengers.
+Cruise lines have a responsibility to make their premises safe, without hazardous conditions that can cause accidents serious injury to passengers.
 When a cruise ship accident occurs because of poor maintenance, incompetent staff, lack of security, poor sanitation, or insufficient emergency precautions, the cruise ship owners can be held legally responsible for negligence.

 At Hickey Law Firm, P.A. our experienced Miami cruise ship attorney John H. (Jack) Hickey has the experience and resources you need to fight for the compensation you deserve.
 If you or someone you love has been injured in a cruise ship accident, call us today at 855-375-3727 to schedule a free case evaluation.

 - Cruise Ship Injury Claims

 - Cruise Ship Safety Drill Accidents